lambdaladies/lambdaladies.github.io/CONTRIBUTING.md

 Add the text of your blog post after the `---`.
 You can use markdown, or snippets of HTML if you need them.
 Any images you would like to include should be added to the `images` directory as explained in the previous section.
 Please take care to avoid unusual characters; keep it to plain text, or use HTML escape characters.

-### Build Site (Optional)
+### Build Site (optional)

 If you want to build the site locally to check how your changes look, please follow [these instructions](https://github.com/lambdaladies/lambdaladies.github.io#testing-locally).
 Don't worry if you are unable to do this; we will check to make sure your post looks right.

 ### Submit Pull Request

-Add and commit your changes the repository and send us a pull request.
+Add and commit your changes to the repository and send us a pull request.
 If everything looks good, we will add your blog post to the site.
 We may make minor edits for clarity, style, and readability.